caroso1222/carlos-roso-gatsby/content/blog/ctti-draft/index.md

 1. Take out paper and pen
 2. Turn off your phone
 3. Stare at the problem for 30 minutes straight.
-Don't look the solution just yet.
+Don't look at the solution just yet.
 4. **Important:** Draw a base mock example to warm up your brain.
 If you need to deal with strings, write an example string.
 If the algorithm is about matrices, then draw a 3x3 mock matrix.
 5. Start solving the problem as a human.
-Don't think abstract at first (see Instrospection section).
+Don't think abstract at first (see Introspection section).
 6. Write down the worst possible solution you can think of.
 Only pseudocode.
 No edge cases, no optimization.
 7. Stop and think.
 How do you feel about your solution?
-Do you intuit you can optimize?
+Do you intuit what you can optimize?
 8. Optimize.
 Don't code just yet.
 These are my tricks to optimize:
-  a.
-Do you think you're doing unnecessary rework? are you visiting the data points a lot more than what you think?
+    - Do you think you're doing unnecessary rework?
+Are you visiting the data points a lot more than what you think?
-  b.
-Are you missing some piece of information from the problem?
+    - Are you missing some piece of information from the problem?
-  c.
-Important: Can you use an auxiliar data structure, like a hash-table, to improve time performance?
+    - Important: Can you use an auxiliary data structure, like a hash table, to improve time performance?
 9. Cover edge cases.
 Online assessments are all about covering edge cases because they will be tested automatically.
 Are you including negative numbers in your reasoning? empty strings? base cases?
 10. Code!
 Don't write beautiful code.
 Online tools like Codility or the Toptal interviewers won't care if your code is beautiful or not.
 They will only evaluate if your algorithm works and is efficient.
 11. Record your AHA! moment.
 I'd say this is the most important step of the preparation.
 After you finish your algorithm, write down somewhere else your biggest realization.
 Something like "hashmaps took me from O(n^2) to O(n)" or "I can create a cache variable to avoid revisiting the list".

 I credit some of this workflow to the book Cracking the Coding Interview.

-### Instrospection
+### Introspection

 Let's say you need to find the highest pair of numbers in a list.
 How do you solve this as a human?
 Your brain doesn't store anything in variables or even sort the list.
-Your brain sees the numbers and instantly know what are the top two numbers.
+Your brain sees the numbers and instantly knows what are the top two numbers.
 But, is it really instant, though?

 Take a step back and think about it.
-How did you know the first number was not the highest? because you knew you had to see all the numbers.
+How did you know the first number was not the highest? because you knew you had to see all the numbers before taking a decision.
 This means there's no better way to do it other than looping through all the numbers (in other words, it's O(n) at best).
 Now, you know there are bigger numbers than the one you're looking at.
 How? because your brain saw it and kept a reference as the biggest number.
 This could be translated into "storing the biggest in a variable".
 You can find the highest number, what about the second highest?
 What my brain did was to start all over again but ignoring the previous number.
 Great! we have a working algorithm now: we'll visit each number and keep reference of the highest.
 We remove that one from the list and loop again to find the next highest.

 Is that the best you can do? definitely not but, at least, it's a working solution.
 It got you unblocked.
 It got your neurons up and working - they're warmed now to optimize.